Getting Started with Red Hat OpenShift

 SR-IOV Network Operator

-If you are planning to use SR-IOV, follow these instructions to install SR-IOV Network Operator on an OpenShift Container Platform.
+If you are planning to use SR-IOV, follow this Guide to install SR-IOV Network Operator on an OpenShift Container Platform.

 The SR-IOV resources created will have the openshift.io prefix.